teodoran/notes-app/README.md

 ![](images/add-ci-workflow-branch.png)

-You should now see a directory in the `.github/workflows` directory, so navigate to it.
+You should now see the directory `.github/workflows` directory, so navigate to it.
 We need to edit both `notat-api-ci.yaml` and `notat-web-ci.yaml`, so do the following for both files.

 1. Navigate to the file, i.e click on it.
 1. Click on edit (the pencil in the top-right corner of the file view).